 Today’s recipe is perfect as a recipe during Wind Down Day 3 of my book.
 When you’ve finished a juice cleanse it is important to re-introduce food slowly.
-I made this free 6-day meal plan to help everyone transition safely.

 If nutrition information excites you, check out the profile for this recipe (once on page, scroll down).

 All of the recipes on Healthful Pursuit come with their own nutrition profiles.
 Search for recipes here and scroll down the individual recipe pages to view the nutrition content.